 B. Roles & Responsibilities

 The SMAP Applications Program is a group effort with hundreds of partners ranging from users to NASA managers.
 The SMAP Applications Team is a smaller group that works closely to plan and prioritize SMAP applications activities.
-At the time of this writing, the SMAP Applications Team is comprised of the SMAP Applications Coordinators (Molly Brown and Vanessa Escobar), SMAP Applications Working Group Chair (Susan Moran), SMAP Science Definition Team Leader (Dara Entekhabi), SMAP Project Scientist (Simon Yueh / Eni Njoku), SMAP Deputy Project Scientist (Peggy O’Neill), SMAP Project Manager (Kent Kellogg), SMAP Science Data Systems Representative (Barry Weiss), NSIDC DAAC Deputy Manager (Amanda Leon), NASA Headquarters Applied Sciences Program Manager (Brad Doorn), and NASA Headquarters SMAP Program Scientist (Jared Entin).
+At the time of this writing, the SMAP Applications Team is comprised of the SMAP Applications Coordinators, SMAP Science Team Leader, SMAP Project Scientist, SMAP Deputy Project Scientist, SMAP Project Manager, SMAP Science Data Systems Representative, NSIDC DAAC SMAP Manager, NASA Headquarters Applied Sciences Program Manager, and NASA Headquarters SMAP Program Scientist.